-2https://pkg.go.dev/math/big#Int
+&lt;sup>2https://pkg.go.dev/math/big#Int

-4.2 Reduction of Request Frequency
+5.2 Reduction of Request Frequency

-The GameOver Zeus botnet limited the number of requests a peer was allowed to perform and blacklisted peers, that exceeded the limit, as an anti-monitoring mechanism [2].
-In an uncoordinated crawler approach, the crawl frequency has to be limited to prevent hitting the request limit.
+The GameOver Zeus botnet limited the amount of requests a peer was allowed to perform, and blacklisted peers, that exceeded the limit, as an anti-monitoring mechanism [2].
+In a uncoordinated crawler approach, the crawl frequency has to be limited to prevent hitting the request limit.